jaspector

 • ApplicationSubmissions.LUPC@maine.gov (email)

-Typical inspection sequence: LUPC regional staff conduct or coordinate inspections for permitted projects.
+Typical sequence: LUPC regional staff conduct or coordinate inspections for permitted projects.

 Building a new house or camp in LUPC territory requires a building permit.
 Expanding an existing residential structure generally requires a building permit.
 Effective January 29, 2025: Accessory structures (garages, sheds, decks) that meet LUPC standards require notification and self-verification rather than a full permit.
 Mining, subdivision, commercial development, and certain commercial activities require separate LUPC permits.

+Not all construction work requires a permit in unincorporated Hancock County, ME.
 The following work is generally exempt: Accessory structures meeting LUPC standards (effective January 29, 2025): notification and self-verification required, no permit required; Ordinary maintenance and repair in non-shoreland zones.
 Note: Confirm all exemptions with LUPC staff.
 Accessory structure notification is mandatory even when no permit is required.
+When in doubt, confirm with the local building department before starting work.